 We all know that real estate is about location, location, location.
 But the important question for real estate investors is, exactly which location is best for investing?

 The truth is, there is no one single best location to invest in real estate.
 If that were the case, every investor would be piling into the same place and quickly diminish the potential returns of investing there.

 Gary Beasley is the CEO and Co-Founder of Roofstock.
-A year and a half ago, he wrote an article for Forbes titled “Secondary Cities Make Up The 10 Trending Single-Family Rental Markets For Investors In 2019.”
+A little over 2 years ago, he wrote an article for Forbes titled “Secondary Cities Make Up The 10 Trending Single-Family Rental Markets For Investors In 2019.”

 - Las Vegas: Record levels of convention business and tourism have helped the population of Vegas grow by 2.5% with rent prices increasing by over 10%.

 - Orlando: Tourism and job market growth in leisure and hospitality are creating a large share of renter households with population growth at 2.4% and household growth at 3.4%.

 - Atlanta: High-tech and financial services employers like Google and BlackRock are expanding thanks to Atlanta’s business-friendly climate, helping single-family homes to appreciate by more than 13% in one year.

 - Charlotte: High quality of life and business-friendly environment are helping the population grow by 1.9% with forecasted household growth of 2.4%.

 - Phoenix: One of the top job markets in the country last year, rent growth in single-family homes is expected to increase by 9% with the population growing by more than 2%.